 A deep link is a link on an external website that directs users to a specific page on your site other than the homepage.
 Deep linking can be a good thing for the purposes of SEO because search engines value content that is relevant to user queries.
 On the other hand, many marketers dislike deep linking because it can bypass the intended flow of a user’s experience on their website.

 In SEO, a directory is simply a website whose purpose is to provide listings of classified topics (either general or specific) where businesses, products, and services can be listed.
-Obtaining backlinks in relevant directories can help boost SEO efforts, though be careful to stay away from shady directories, or “link farms” as they are often known.
+Obtaining backlinks in relevant directories can help boost SEO efforts, though be careful to stay away from shady directories, or “link farms,” as they are often known.

 11. DoFollow / NoFollow

 DoFollow is when a backlink is allowed to improve your rankings with search engines.
 Both humans and bots are allowed to follow these links to their destinations.
-On the flip side, NoFollow links are backlinks that include an HTML attribute that instructs search engines to not recognize this particular backlink.
+On the flip side, NoFollow links are backlinks that include an HTML attribute that instructs search engines not to recognize this particular backlink.
 Only humans are allowed to follow this link, not bots.

 Index is an alternate name for the database used by a search engine.
 A website will not be findable if it does not exist in a browser’s index.